1. Mitsuboshi Belting Ltd.

 The Mitsuboshi Belting Group aims to build an Information Security Management System (ISMS), with the Information Security Committee playing a central role, in order to meet the demands of car manufacturers, which are our important customers.

-The Information Security Committee is made up of the Chairperson appointed by the President and the heads of business and administrative divisions designated by the Chairperson.
-The Committee is responsible for identifying information security challenges that should be addressed as the Group; determining the division responsible for each issue; monitoring, evaluating, and providing instructions on the implementation status; and reporting these details to the Management Council.
-The contents of deliberations on these reports at the Management Council are reported to the Board of Directors through the Council.
-Additionally, the Information Security Committee is responsible for developing, promoting, and improving information security management systems for the whole Mitsuboshi Belting Group.
+The Information Security Committee is made up of a Chairperson appointed by the President and other members who are the heads of business and administrative departments designated by the Chairperson.
+The Committee is responsible for identifying information security challenges that should be addressed as a Group; determining the department responsible for each issue; and monitoring, evaluating, and providing instructions on the implementation status, the details of which are reported to the President and the Board of Directors.
+Additionally, the Information Security Committee is also responsible for developing, promoting, and improving information security management systems for the whole Mitsuboshi Belting Group.

 -Implementation status

 In FY2022, the Information Security Committee launched an ISMS for our Kobe Head Office, which complies with the Trusted Information Security Assessment Exchange (TISAX), an information security standard published by the German Association of the Automotive Industry.
 After establishing policies, regulations, and procedures, the Committee has appointed information security managers in all departments and trained them to identify information assets, assess risks, provide training, and so on in each department.
-The implementation status and effectiveness of the System are verified through internal audits with corrective measures instructed as necessary and their completion and effectiveness confirmed.
-We plan to roll out the ISMS throughout the Mitsuboshi Belting Group.
+The implementation status and effectiveness of the system are verified through internal audits with corrective measures instructed as necessary and their completion and effectiveness confirmed.
+In FY2023, we deployed the ISMS to our Group companies in Japan.
+We are also taking measures to prevent information security incidents by introducing and deploying across the Group security software that detects cyberattacks and controls damage.
+In FY2024, we plan to deploy the ISMS to our Group companies outside of Japan.